- Focus on exploring Madrid rather than traveling farther afield. There are many cheap and free things to do around the city.

 When you get to Madrid, you’ll quickly realize how well-connected the city is by public transit.
 Riding public transportation can add up quickly, though, so you’ll likely want to look into the abono.

 The monthly Madrid transit pass works on buses and the metro, and it is especially cheap if you’re under 26.
-The youth pass costs €20 per month for unlimited rides in any zone, while the cheapest option costs about €55 if you’re 26 or older.
+The youth pass costs €20 per month for unlimited rides in any zone, while the cheapest option, which only serves zone A1, costs about €55 if you’re 26 or older.
 This makes it a major perk for almost every student studying abroad in Madrid.
 Either way, you’ll need to evaluate your likely monthly usage to determine whether or not you’ll save money with the pass.

 If you do qualify for the youth pass, I’d strongly recommend it; I enjoyed the freedom of being able to switch from bus to metro, especially as strikes are not uncommon.
 Sometimes, I’d even ride the bus with no destination in mind to check out new parts of the city.
 With the abono, it feels like you’re on a hop-on, hop-off bus tour.